ibm-cloud-docs/openwhisk/functions-cli.md

 Update a trigger.
 {: shortdec}

-When you update parameters for a package, action, or trigger you must specify all previously created parameters.
+When you update trigger parameters (Note: this is different than trigger feed parameters) that use the `--trigger-parameter` or `--param-file` option, you must specify all previously created parameters.
 Otherwise, the previously created parameters are removed.
-For packages, any services that were bound to the package are also removed, so after you update other parameters you must [bind services](/docs/openwhisk?topic=openwhisk-services) to your package again.
+For more information, see [Create trigger](#cli_trigger_create).
 {: important}

 ```